Travel is people. You may go abroad to see the famous sites, but

 is one place at least where a peaceful final rest has been achieved, the Garden of

 Remembrance at the Lockerbie Cemetery.
-During our last trip to Britain, while traveling
+During a recent trip to Britain, while traveling

 between Scotland and the English Lake District, we visited Lockerbie, and paused at the

 Garden of Remembrance.
 While we do not wish the place to become a tourist attraction, we

 can imagine many Americans making pilgrimages there like they do to the battlegrounds and